SainsburyWellcomeCentre/aeon_docs/src/reference/acquisition/nest.md

 | **BaselineWeightTrigger**| `object`             | Specifies the trigger for resetting the baseline weight                                        |

 #### Usage
-Create a `Groupworkflow` called "Nest".
+Create a `Groupworkflow` and give it an appropriate name, e.g. "Nest".
-Inside, place a `WeightScale (Aeon.Environment)` node, externalise it's properties and connect to the `WorkflowOutput`:
+Inside, place a `WeightScale (Aeon.Environment)` node, externalise all properties, and connect to the `WorkflowOutput`.

 ![WeightScale](../../workflows/weightScale.svg)